ivanjrt/intune-Android-Enrollment/Corporate-owned dedicated devices.md

 # Onboarding Experience:
 --GUI
-* At the Welcome screen tap 7 times
+* At the Welcome screen tap 7 times or at the email input type `afw#setup`
 * configure the Wi-Fi
 * The device should fall in the group assigned<br/>
 ![image](https://user-images.githubusercontent.com/44326428/178165564-8bbdf1e4-eb9b-40d2-ade2-8614be91cd00.png)